Archibald Cecil Chappelow

-Archibald Cecil "A. C." Chappelow (1886 – 25 September 1976) was a British decorator, upholsterer, illustrator, and lecturer, and later in life a fine art consultant.
+Archibald Cecil Chappelow (3 August 1886 – 25 September 1976) was a British decorator, upholsterer, illustrator, and lecturer, and later in life a fine art consultant.
 Chappelow received praise for his illustration of the well-received 1921 book Homes of the Past, by William Henry Helm.
 He was elected a Fellow of the Royal Society of Arts in 1937, and published The Old Home in England AD 1100-1830 in 1953.

 Early life, education, and career

 Born in Pimlico, London, England, to George and Kate Chappelow, he was the older brother of poet and World War I conscientious objector Eric Chappelow, and a cousin of the suffragist Grace Chappelow.
 Chappelow followed his father into the home building and decorating profession in the firm of George Chappelow & Son, until the threat of war embroiled England.
 He was "[k]een to avoid military service at the outbreak of the First World War", and therefore "moved to Denmark, which remained neutral throughout the hostilities".
 This contrasted with the route taken by Chappelow's brother, Eric, who refused to fight and was jailed in England during the war, stirring the support of several notable figures, and eventually being released to serve in an ambulance unit.

 In Denmark, Chappelow became a teacher at the University of Copenhagen, where he taught subjects including a course on antiques restoration.
-Chappelow returned to London with his family "within six months of the war's end", moving into his father's home in Hampstead and returning to work in his father's firm.
+Chappelow returned to London with a new Dutch family "within six months of the war's end", moving into his father's home in Hampstead and returning to work in his father's firm.
 Clients of the firm "included the theatres, galleries, restaurants and clubs of London's West End".